 12. Magic Bands are magical!

-You want to consider purchasing to get a fun bracelet (even if you are a macho guy and don’t wear bracelets…) called a MagicBand.
+You want to consider purchasing a fun bracelet (even if you are a macho guy and don’t wear bracelets…) called a MagicBand.

 This thing gets you into your hotel room, buys you souvenirs, gets you into parks and attractions and at the end of the day it magically goes off your wrist and goes to sleep on your nightstand.
 (Everything I just said is true except one thing…can you figure it out?).